-Below is a step-by-step process of how to grow mushrooms outside on logs
+Below is a step-by-step process for how to grow mushrooms outside on logs, which is a popular method for the cultivation of the extremely popular shiitake mushroom

 There are many different ways to grow mushrooms outside including in woodchip beds, on totems, stumps, or fruiting sawdust blocks or straw logs outside.
 The most common method of growing mushrooms outside is on hardwood logs.
 This method of cultivation is one of the first methods discovered and was perfected in Japan over the last 800 years.
 Log cultivation is slow but requires little start up capital and maintenance.
 When starting mushroom cultivation, log cultivation is a great method to learn how to grow mushrooms outside.